Chipindo

 Chipindo is a town and municipality, with a population of 64,714 (2014 census), in the province of Huíla, Angola.

 It is situated 450 km North of Lubango, Huila province capital.

-Geography & Territory
+Geography

 With an extension of 4.038 km2, and a population density of 19 per km2, it is limited with the towns of Caála and Tchicala Tcholoanga in Huambo Province in the North, with Jamba town in the South, with Kuvango in the East and with Caconda and Chicomba in the West.

 Its population is 64,714 at the 2014 census, distributed in two communes, Chipindo Sede and Bambi, that are constituted by seven regedorías, Tchitata, Camoanha, Sangueve, Capembe e Bundjei (Chipindo Sede), Catapua, Bambi sede (Bambi), and a great number of aldeias in each comuna.
 During the raining season traffic is strongly reduced due to the bad shape of the roads.

 It has a small landing runway.

 Climate

 Chipindo has a subtropical highland climate (Köppen: Cwb) with two differentiated seasons, a wet season from October to April and a dry season from May to September.
 Temperatures are somewhat lower during the dry season.